ChronulusAI/mcp-madness/README.md

 {{(8) Louisville vs. (9) Creighton, 12:15 p.m. | CBS}}
 ```

+From this conversation, we asked Claude to save a JSON copy of the sessions information for future reference.
+This file is located at [mens-bracket/sessions/session.json](mens-bracket/sessions/session.json) and contains:

+* **session_id** - a unique id that can be reused across Claude conversations orient the BinaryPredictor agent about the situation and task.
+* **situation** - the situation defined in the Chronulus session
+* **task** - the task defined in the Chronulus session
+* **input_data_model** - a example of the input data model that Claude successfully used when passing inputs to the agent on during the first conversation.

+### For all predictions after the first match-up

 In subsequent conversations, the following prompt was used in Claude to reuse the session from the first match up.
 Again, replace the values in `{{brackets}}` with your own.

+The session id referenced in this prompt is taken directly from the session info that was saved to [mens-bracket/sessions/session.json](mens-bracket/sessions/session.json).
+You would want to replace this with the session id from your own conversation.

 ```
 The 2025 NCAA Men's basketball tournament starts tomorrow.
 I would like to make predictions for the first round of the tournament.

-Please reuse the Chronulus session with session id = 'd2eb49bb-9dd4-5592-a050-8a04e926ae97' for this and setup a data model that you can plug in data for each match up separately.
+Please reuse the Chronulus session with session id = {{'1b330f4b-f0ac-5c06-975d-9f41c5abf58d'}} for this and setup a data model that you can plug in data for each match up separately.
 I want to reuse the same BinaryPredictor for each match up.

 As input data, I will give you images and injury reports (if one is available) for each match up in folder in my workspace.
 I have also include a PDF of the bracket and a text file with the current schedule in my workspace.